haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/multi-site/ms_websites.md

 {% endcollapsible %}

-## Step 5: Change a website's base URL
+## 步骤5.
+Change a website's base URL
 To access a website using a unique {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} like `http://french.magento.mg`, you must change the base URL for each site in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 {% collapsible To change the website's base URL: %}